Raising Hope for the 2020 Migration- Raise the Migration Results

 For anyone who purchases the guide (or any other item) from Monarch Butterfly Life, you will be invited to our closed facebook group where you can discuss raising monarchs with other raisers and post your photos.

-Here are Raise the Migration results from the past six seasons:
+Here are Raise the Migration results from the past seven seasons:

 2019- 81% survival rate